-7.3.3 Holiday Homes
+7.3.2 Holiday Homes

-SKPOL3 - Holiday Homes
+SKPOL2 - Holiday Homes

-Proposals for purpose-built holiday homes will be permitted only within the Lower Mill Estate holiday home development boundary (identified in Appendix 4).
+Proposals for purpose-built holiday homes will be supported within the Lower Mill Estate holiday home development boundary (shown in Map 3 below).

-- 7.3.3.1 The planning permission for the Lower Mill Estate (application CT.6441/J, 1998), through its masterplan, set out the location of the proposed dwellings so specifying a development boundary within the estate, with all building and permissions for buildings contained within th boundary.
+- 7.3.2.1 The planning permission for the Lower Mill Estate (application CT.6441/J, 1998), through its masterplan, set out the location of the proposed dwellings so specifying a development boundary within the estate, with all building and permissions for buildings contained within the boundary.
 Correspondence relating to the application ensured that all development of holiday units is confined to Zone C (as defined in the CDC Supplementary Planning Guidance, 1998) areas as well as removing development from the Swill Brook corridor and maintaining the distinctiveness of Somerford Keynes village by having no buildings within 250m of the Spine Road.
 The total number of permitted holiday homes is 575.
-This policy preserves these planning restrictions. - 7.3.3.2 The 2012 Parish Plan consultation showed that 77% of responding permanent households either strongly disagreed (68%) or disagreed (9%) that more holiday homes should be given planning permission.
+This policy preserves these planning restrictions. - 7.3.2.2 The 2012 Parish Plan consultation showed that 77% of responding permanent households either strongly disagreed (68%) or disagreed (9%) that more holiday homes should be given planning permission.
 In addition, 62% of the responding households from the Lower Mill Estate either strongly disagreed (37%) or disagreed (25%) that more holiday homes should be given planning permission.
 Comments were made during the 2012 Parish Plan consultation such as the Parish was "Swamped by holiday homes" and residents least liked "Second [holiday] homes and over development of the leisure industry".
-As outlined, there is a major imbalance of holiday homes to permanent homes, currently; upon completion of building the holiday homes with planning permission the ratio of holiday homes to permanent homes within the parish will be nearly three to one. - 7.3.3.3 The rationale behind creating estates for the sole purpose of holiday homes was to reduce the number of homes being bought in permanent settlements across the Cotswolds for use as second homes, thereby threatening social cohesion in those communities.
+As outlined, there is a major imbalance of holiday homes to permanent homes, currently; upon completion of building the holiday homes with planning permission the ratio of holiday homes to permanent homes within the parish will be nearly three to one. - 7.3.2.3 The rationale behind creating estates for the sole purpose of holiday homes was to reduce the number of homes being bought in permanent settlements across the Cotswolds for use as second homes, thereby threatening social cohesion in those communities.
 There are very few houses in the parish, outside the Lower Mill Estate, that are second homes.
-We do not, however, have figures for the Cotswold District. - 7.3.3.4 SKPOL3 clearly states that any future development of holiday homes is to be contained within the LME holiday home development boundary.
+We do not, however, have figures for the Cotswold District. - 7.3.2.4 SKPOL2 clearly states that any future development of holiday homes should be contained within the LME holiday home development boundary.
 As part of the original holiday home planning permissions (dating from 1998), permitted development rights were removed from the entirety of the Lower Mill Estate that resides in the Cotswold District.
-Any future applications for non-holiday home development on the remaining parts of the Estate will be considered using SKPOL4 and SP5 in the CDC Local Plan 2011-2031. - 7.3.3.5 Building so many holiday homes within one location has brought significant numbers of holiday makers to the area.
-These visitors have benefited some local businesses, such as the Baker's Arms, but have also contributed to an increase of traffic, noise and pollution in and around the main settlement of Somerford Keynes. - 7.3.3.6 The holiday home development has contributed very little in the provision of additional amenities and facilities to residents of the parish.
-Facilities such as a small shop and leisure facilities have been built within the development but these are not available to residents outside the Lower Mill Estate.
-Therefore, in the absence of overlap, there are effectively two distinct communities with very little interaction between them.
+Any future applications for non-holiday home development on the remaining parts of the Estate will be considered using SKPOL3 and SP5 in the CDC Local Plan 2011-2031.